 In general, anyone who has an insurance plan that they like – and remains available to them – does not need to go to the marketplace.
 In other words, people with private insurance through their employer, with individual or family coverage that they bought themselves, obtained through Tricare, or any other health plans can stick with their current insurance.
 They don’t need to do anything.
 Additionally, those eligible for Medicare cannot purchase insurance through the public exchanges.

 Update on the Affordable Care Act: What Does It Mean for Myeloma Patients?

 IMF has continued to monitor ACA implementation and advocate for myeloma patients as the new plans have kicked in.
-With our coalition partners, the Coalition to Improve Cancer Care (CIACC) and State Patients Equal Access Coalition (SPEAC), the IMF has submitted several letters to federal and state officials to advocate for increased transparency and strengthened protections for cancer patients.
+With our coalition partners, the Coalition to Improve Cancer Care (CIACC), the IMF has submitted several letters to federal and state officials to advocate for increased transparency and strengthened protections for cancer patients.

 Still mystified by the Affordable Care Act?
 Check out our FAQ document for answers to some commonly asked questions.

 Since the passing of the Affordable Care Act in 2010, many changes have occurred to Medicare with more to come in future years.
 We’ve created a list of frequently asked questions to help Medicare beneficiaries navigate these changes.